michaeljones/matcha/README.md

 `\nLucy Gleam\n` or any other variation.
 If you want a trailing new line in the output then add an extra blank line before the `{> endfn`.

+The function declaration has no impact on the final template as all lines are removed from the final text.

 Functions make it easier to deal with repeated components within your template.

 ```